Digital Inspiration

-Sync Windows XP Clock with Internet Time Server
+Sync Windows Clock with Internet Time Server

 If you have an Internet connection, Windows XP can automatically synchronize your clock to keep it accurate.
 Here’s how: